emsa16/realtimegame/README.md

 #### Technologies
 The frontend consists of the following primary parts:
 - [React](https://reactjs.org/): A user interface library that works as the framework for the whole frontend.
 The project has been bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
     - Motivation: React is currently the most popular frontend framework ([source](https://2018.stateofjs.com/front-end-frameworks/overview/)).
-It provides control over updating components separately, without reloading the whole page, which would seem to be a good thing when the project is to build a realtime browser game.
+It provides control over updating components separately, without reloading the whole page, which would seem to be a good thing when the project consists of building a realtime browser game.
 - [Yarn](https://yarnpkg.com/lang/en/): An alternative package manager to NPM, and which works in a very similar way.
-    - Motivation: Yarn works better with React apps and had to be used for this project, as there was a version conflict among the package dependencies.
-Also, its commands are a bit shorter.
+    - Motivation: Yarn works better with React apps and had to be used for this project, as there was a version conflict among the package dependencies that NPM could not solve.
+Also, its commands are a bit shorter, making it faster to work with on the command line.
 - [Jest](https://jestjs.io/): A test runner that is included in the Create React App.
     - Motivation: As Jest is the default option when using Create React App and it provides code coverage as well, there was no reason to change it out.
 - [Docker](https://www.docker.com/get-started): Virtualization platform that gives the ability to run and test the project in different environments